 WCAG is the acronym that stands for “Web Content Accessibility Guidelines.”
-These globally-recognised rules, created by the World Wide Web Consortium (W3C), were devised to assure that the website users with physical disabilities, such as those who have hearing or visual impairment, can access web content in a similar way as those who don’t have these physical challenges.
+These globally-recognized rules, created by the World Wide Web Consortium (W3C), were devised to assure that website users with physical disabilities, such as those who have hearing or visual impairment, can access web content in a similar way as those who don’t have these physical challenges.

 - Perception: website visitors must be able to browse information using at least one of their senses.

-- Operation: the web interface should be simple to use and not ask impracticable actions for disabled visitors.
+- Operation: the web interface should be simple to use and not ask for impracticable actions for disabled visitors.